swseighman/Kafka-GraalVM/README.md

 Great, our Kafka/Zookeeper servers are up and running.

+You can choose to use your existing Kafka environment, just make certain you're using standard ports (9092/2181).

 ### Building the Project

 From the project root directory, execute the following Maven command: